By Terrance Turner

 The police (who had recruited all white men over 21) came forward with baseball bats, shotguns, tear gas, nightsticks, and rubber tubing wrapped in barbed wire.
-Demonstrators were tear gassed and clubbed.
+Demonstrators were tear-gassed and clubbed.
 According to the New York Times, some officers had cattle prods.
 ABC interrupted a showing of the 1961 film “Judgement at Nuremberg” with a special report depicting the violence.
 17 people had to be taken to the hospital as a result of their injuries; some were beaten unconscious.
 Lewis was among those taken to a Selma hospital.
 One police officer beat Lewis with a billy club, then hit him again when he tried to get up.
-Lewis suffered a concussion…and a fractured skull.
+Lewis was beaten so badly that he suffered a concussion and a fractured skull.

 The images shocked and horrified viewers.
 But they also galvanized support for the movement.
 Within eight days, President Lyndon B. Johnson had proposed voting rights legislation.
 The Voting Rights Act was signed on Aug.
 6, 1965.
 The law gave Black Americans the right to vote, doing away with poll taxes and literacy clauses and numerous other tactics meant to stop them.

 The Voting Rights Act was essentially gutted in 2013 by a controversial Supreme Court ruling.
-The decision by the Court struck down a crucial section of the law that required nine states (including Texas) to notify the federal government before making changes to their voting systems.
-Now, many observers are calling for the law’s restoration.
-A restoration bill has been sitting on Senate Majority Leader Mitch McConnell’s desk for over 200 days.
+The Shelby decision by the Court struck down the crucial Section 4b, which created a formula to determine which state/local areas had voting restrictions.
+Section 5 required those states (including Texas) to notify the federal government before making changes to their voting systems.
+Now, a restoration bill has been introduced, known as the John Lewis Voting Rights Act.
+It would restore the “coverage formula” and amend it, based on whether 15 or more voting rights violations occurred in the State during the previous 25 calendar years.
+But it’s been sitting on Senate Majority Leader Mitch McConnell’s desk for over 200 days.

 By 1966, the winds of change were in the air — and blowing against Lewis.
 Black people across the country were starting to reject nonviolence in favor of direct (and violent, if necessary) confrontation.
 Within the SNCC, agitators led by Stokely Carmichael felt Lewis was too chummy with President Johnson and Dr. King.
 In 1966, Lewis was replaced as SNCC chair by Carmichael, who moved to ban all white workers from the conference (according to the AJC).

 He kept going.
 The next year, in 1967, Lewis earned a bachelor’s degree in religion and philosophy from Fisk University.
 Simultaneously, he worked to register voters at the Voter Education Project.
 That same year, according to the Times, he met librarian and teacher Lillian Miles.
-They were married in 1968.
+They were married in 1968 and were married for over 40 years.
 Mrs. Lewis died in 2012.
 Mr. Lewis is survived by their son, John Miles Lewis.